MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 - GOB160
 - MET150
 ms.assetid: e1b3963c-7c6c-4694-9f2f-fb8005d9ef12
-description: In this article, you'll learn how to redirect users' Documents folders or other known folders to OneDrive.
+description: Learn how to perform a OneDrive Known Folder Move (KFM), redirecting your users' folders to OneDrive for backup and accessibility from any device.
 ---

 # Redirect and move Windows known folders to OneDrive